NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/F/Frost.md

 **Bulk** 0; **Size** med
 **Usage** etched-onto-a-weapon

 This weapon is empowered with freezing ice.
 It deals an additional 1d6 cold damage on a successful Strike.
-On a critical hit, the target is also [[Conditions/Slowed|Slowed 1]] until the end of your next turn unless it succeeds at a DC 24 Fortitude check save.
+On a critical hit, the target is also [[Slowed|Slowed 1]] until the end of your next turn unless it succeeds at a DC 24 Fortitude check save.

 *Source: Pathfinder GM Core*
 *ORC*